Atlanta police close midtown blocks in response to shooter | Law-Order

 - United States

+The heavy emergency response included an armoured vehicle, an ambulance and multiple squad cars with officers carrying long guns.

-Local media report they police are responding to someone who fired at officers on a street of high-rise buildings and that police believe they've contained the shooter within their perimeter.
+Local news outlets report police responded to someone who fired at officers on a street of high-rise buildings, and that police believe they've contained the shooter within their perimeter.

 There were no immediate reports of injuries.